ThomasMBury/charlie-bury-website/content/en/poems/_index.md

 <div class="poem-block">

 My poetic works freely expose the fragile spaces between the sensory depth of the physical world and the transcendent pull of the divine.
 Below is a featured selection of recent works.
-For the unabridged collection, please download the digital archive at the bottom of this page.
+For more poems, please download the digital archive at the bottom of this page.

 </div>